huynle/ogpt.nvim/README.md

 ### Ollama Setup

-`OGPT` is a Neovim plugin that allows you to effortlessly utilize the Ollama OGPT API, empowering you to generate natural language responses from Ollama's OGPT directly within the editor in response to your inquiries.
+`OGPT` is a Neovim plugin that allows you to effortlessly utilize the Ollama OGPT API, empowering you to generate natural language responses from Ollama directly within the editor in response to your prompts.

 - Make sure you have `curl` installed.
 - Have a local instance of Ollama running.

 Custom Ollama API host with the configuration option `api_host_cmd` or environment variable called `$OLLAMA_API_HOST`.
-It's useful if you run Ollama remotely
+It's useful if you run Ollama remotely.

 ### Gemini, TextGenUI, OpenAI, Anthropic Setup
 * not much here, you just have to get your API keys and provide that in your configuration.
 If your